Available with Standard or Advanced license.

 Use archiving to track replica changes

 For one-way replication only, you can use archiving instead of versioning to keep track of replica changes.
 For this option, the parent geodatabase must be an enterprise geodatabase referencing the default version.
-The advantage to managing replication in this manner is that it keeps the reconcile and post and compress processes separate from the synchronization process.
+The advantage to managing replication in this way is that it keeps the reconcile, post, and compress processes separate from the synchronization process.

 When versioning is used to track changes, system versions are created.
 Because of these system versions, you need to synchronize regularly to achieve an effective compress.
 When archiving is used to track replica changes, no system versions are created.
-Therefore, the reconcile and post and compress processes are not affected, making version management and replication management independent.
+Therefore, the reconcile, post, and compress processes are not affected, making version management and replication management independent.
 This also allows the synchronization schedule to be more flexible.
+To use archiving to track replica changes, the source data must be registered as versioned in the enterprise geodatabase and the source replica version must be the default version.

 One-way child-to-parent replication can also be used when both geodatabases are enterprise geodatabases.
 The child replica version must be the default in this case.